Iran - Kerman earthquake preliminary situation report 1

 The earthquake has caused destruction to villages in Rooein Abad, Akbar, Asghar, Dehafkan, Behabad, Sardkooyeh, Fathabad, Motaharabad, Eslam Abad, Arjomandieh, Baharestan in the area (Source: IRCS).
 70% of the buildings in six villages around Zarand have been damaged or destroyed2.
 Dahoone/Douhan village has been 100% destroyed, and 80% of Houtkan village is destroyed3.
 The total affected population is estimated to be 30 000 persons in 40 villages.
 The number of dead is not yet confirmed, at least 270 dead and 600 injured4.
 Villages and rural areas in Kerman province houses are built with mud-bricks, and there could be more causalities.

-Out of the 78 health facilities in Zarand , 5 were completely damaged (1 rural health centers and 4 health houses).
+Out of the 78 health facilities in Zarand, five were completely damaged (one rural health centre and four health houses).
 No reports of deaths among health professionals have been received.
-360 patients have been referred to the two referral hospitals in Kerman (Afzalipur General Hospital and Shahid Bahunar Hospital ), 5 died there and 10 patients were admitted to the intensive care units.
+360 patients have been referred to the two referral hospitals in Kerman (Afzalipur General Hospital and Shahid Bahunar Hospital), 5 died there and 10 patients were admitted to the intensive care units.
 The injuries are mostly cut injuries, lower limb fractures and abdominal trauma.
 Both hospitals reported adequate number of staffing and adequate medical supplies for the moment.

 The weather condition remains as a challenge to the relief operations and for the survivors.
 Heavy rain and snow are reported to hamper rescue work,5, which is expected to last until Thursday6.
 Some roads have already been washed away by rain.